Plain English Summary

 Secondary outcome measures

-We will compare the differences after 28 days of PERT compared to the current standard of care with respect to:
+The differences after 28 days of PERT compared to the current standard of care with respect to:

 1. Improvement in exocrine pancreatic function assessed by increased serum cationic and faecal elastase-1 levels